A Definition of Spirituality within School, prepared for us by Reverend Keddilty, Alison Keddilty and the St. Anne’s Youth Church Mission Team.

 KS2 – In reading, writing and maths combined and over time.
 The performance of disadvantaged pupils in St Anne’s has been better than disadvantaged pupils nationally and in line with all pupils nationally.

-The overall progress figures for Y1-Y6 are as follows:
+The overall progress figures for all pupils Y1-Y6 are as follows:

 Latest SIAMS Report